oVirt/ovirt-site/source/release/4.4.9/index.md

 #### oVirt Engine Data Warehouse

+ - [BZ 2007550](https://bugzilla.redhat.com/show_bug.cgi?id=2007550) **Change type of disk write/read rate from integer to long**

+   Change the type of the virtual machines disk write/read rate from integer to long.

  - [BZ 1992690](https://bugzilla.redhat.com/show_bug.cgi?id=1992690) **[RFE] Customize 'oVirt Inventory Dashboard' to include cluster wide information about 'CPUs Overcommit' and 'Running VMs - CPU Cores vs. Total Hosts-CPU Cores'**

    The Inventory dashboard showed until now overcommits rates for each data center, now overcommits rates for each cluster is available too.

+#### oVirt Engine

+ - [BZ 2004444](https://bugzilla.redhat.com/show_bug.cgi?id=2004444) **Try to enable cinderlib repos on host during host upgrade**

+   During host installation or host upgrade engine is checking if cinderlib and ceph packages are available and if not, it tries to enable required channels specified in the documentation.
+If there is a problem during channel enablement, then error is raised into audit_log and customers need to enable channel manually and afterwards retry installation/upgrade

 #### ovirt-engine-extension-aaa-ldap